ayeshawaheed7/ansible-k8s-deployer/README.md

 * Automate the setup of infrastructure and applications from scratch.
 * Secure the database by restricting external access.
-* Enable reliable deployment of a Java web app and MySQL DB on AWS.
+* Enable the reliable deployment of a Java web app and MySQL DB on AWS.
 * Transition to Kubernetes for better maintainability and scalability.
 * Improve database availability using a replicated setup.